Martin Adams: Darts career

-1994-2006
+1994–2006

 Adams was born in Sutton, Surrey and started his darts career in pubs.
-He still plays pub darts, currently playing for Deeping Rugby Club in Market Deeping, Lincolnshire.
+He still plays pub darts, currently playing for The Bell Tavern in Deeping St James, Lincolnshire.
 After being made redundant by Lloyds Bank, he turned professional in 1992.

 Adams made his BDO World Darts Championship debut in 1994, the first world championship staged after the infamous split in darts, in which the top-16 players left the BDO to form the World Darts Council.
 As the departing players were also banned from county darts, Adams also took over the role as England captain in 1993 and remained captain until March 2013, becoming the longest reigning England captain ever.

 For many years, Adams was known as the nearly man at the Lakeside tournament, often reaching the latter stages but without winning it.
 On several occasions, he lost crucial matches from winning positions or an opponent making a great comeback.
 In the 1999 world championship quarter-finals, he lost 5–4 to Chris Mason, having led 4–1 and missed nine match darts.
 He twice lost a semi-final in a deciding set, against Raymond van Barneveld in 1995 and Tony David in 2002.
 Against David, Adams recovered from a 1–4 deficit to tie the match at 4–4.
 In the deciding set, Adams missed two darts at double-16 to save the match, and David then hit double-top to advance to the final.
 Adams also suffered first round exits at Lakeside in 1997 (to Roger Carter), 1998 (to Robbie Widdows), 2000 (to Steve Coote) and 2004 (to Ritchie Davies).

 In 2005, Adams reached the world final at the 12th attempt.
 He beat Davy Richardson 3–2, John Henderson 3–2, Ted Hankey 5–3 and Simon Whitlock 5–0 before losing 6–2 against van Barneveld in the final.
 The following year, he reached the semi-finals, and again was beaten 6–2 by van Barneveld.

 In the BDO's second biggest major, the Winmau World Masters, it was a similar story.
 Adams reached four semi-finals, losing to Steve Beaton in 1994, Erik Clarys in 1995, Les Wallace in 1998 and van Barneveld in 2005.
 In 2006, Adams reached his first Masters final, where he lost to 7–5 to 17-year-old Michael van Gerwen, having led 5–2 in sets and despite averaging 107 for the first nine darts of each leg.

 Adams has won many BDO Open events and twice won the WDF World Cup singles.
 In the Grand Slam BDO events, other than the World Championship, Adams was beaten 6–4 in the 2004 Bavaria World Darts Trophy final by Raymond van Barneveld and lost the 2006 Bavaria World Darts Trophy final to Phil Taylor 7–2.

-Adams reached the semi-finals of the revived News of the World Darts Championship in 1997, where he lost 2-1 to Phil Taylor.
+Adams reached the semi-finals of the revived News of the World Darts Championship in 1997, where he lost 2–1 to Phil Taylor.